dagfs/dagfs.github.io/projects/pareto/0-topics.md

 I expect that multiple topics will be explored at the same time as many do overlap and I'll make sure to write down what I find for topics I'm not currently working on.
 But my goal is to focus on exploring one topic at a time as to spend a fixed amount of time exploring it to learn the most important things in a short amount of time.

-### Strategy for finding topics to explore
+## Strategy for finding topics to explore

 Talk about this project with everyone.
 To see what ideas they have and what they have learned.

-Ask questions in Slack to prompt things learned and topics.

-- Hva har vært du lært det siste året som har endret hvordan du tenker?
-- Hva er en ting du har lært på

 Read articles about others experiences.
 - https://www.kode24.no/artikkel/jeg-var-alltid-redd-for-at-folk-skulle-tro-jeg-kunne-mer-enn-jeg-gjorde/75065973